 In this article, I’ll share my personal checklist and the five habits that can help you improve your finances.
 Let’s dive in!

 The first step is to log in to the Empower (formerly Personal Capital) dashboard.
 If you’re unfamiliar, Empower offers free tools that sync up your financial accounts and track your net worth.

 I primarily use Empower because I like its free retirement planner.

 For my weekly financial checklist, I look for my current net worth.
 That’s simply the value of your assets, minus your liabilities.

 Empower puts this information front and center when you log in.
 Here’s a sample dashboard:

 Don’t be discouraged if your net worth doesn’t change much from one week to the next.
 It may not fluctuate much during a single week, but you want to see it increase over time.

 The purpose of starting my weekly money check-in with this step is just to see if I’m on the right track.

-You’ll need to sync your financial accounts with Personal Capital or Mint to get an accurate net worth.
+You’ll need to sync your financial accounts with Empower to get an accurate net worth.
 However, you can always calculate your net worth manually by listing your assets and debts.